ablaom/KoalaLightGBM.jl/README.md

 ### Usage example:

-In the following example we start with the hyperparameter `validation_fraction=0.2` to obtain a running validation score for the training run.
+In the following example we set the model parameter `validation_fraction=0.2` to obtain a running validation score for the training run.
 This means 20% of the data in rows `train` is held back in training for the validation scoring.
-Then we train on the full `train` set
+Then we train on the full `train` set.

 ````julia
 julia> using KoalaLightGBM